 Christmas & the definition of luxury

 Personally, the Christmas juggernaut fills me with a storm of conflicting emotions.
 On one hand, I feel an overwhelming urge to ball up into the fetal position and hide under the table with a bottle of gin.
 On the other hand, it's sort of exciting and the prospect of all that feasting and indulgence is deeply appealing to my lurking inner glutton.
-But then, if I had a third hand, along with my third eye, I'd also be feeling discomforted by the excessive consumption and the tricky questions it raises around notions of quality and value and what that means for merchants like us.
+But then, with my third hand, along with my third eye, I also feel deeply discomforted by the excessive consumption and the tricky questions it raises around notions of quality and value and what that means for merchants like us.